dylanell/tensorflow-vs-pytorch/README.md

 ### Image Dataset Format:

+This project assumes you have the MNIST dataset pre-configured locally on your machine in the format described below.
+My [dataset-helpers]() Github project also contains a Python script that performs this local configuration automatically.

 The MNIST dataset consists of images of written numbers (0-9) with corresponding labels.
 The dataset can be accessed a number of ways using Python packages (`mnist`, `torchvision`, `tensorflow_datasets`, etc.), or it can be downloaded directly from the [MNIST homepage](http://yann.lecun.com/exdb/mnist/).
 In order to demonstrate an image-based data pipeline in a standard way and demonstrate how to use memory-efficient dataloaders in both TensorFlow and Pytorch, we organize the MNIST dataset into training/testing directories of raw image files (`png` or `jpg`) accompanied by a `csv` file listing one-to-one correspondences between the image file names and their label.
 In general, this "generic image dataset format" is summarized by the directory tree structure below.

 ```